M

 Example: EASORIYPE

-easier = six points I = one point ripe = four points etc.
+• ripe = four points etc.

-Split the class into 2-4 teams and repeat the procedure.
+Split the class into 2 – 4 teams and repeat the procedure.

-9. Telephone Race
+9. Telephone race

 Split the class into 2-4 teams and have them line up (BOOM, that’s already five minutes of the dead time solved!
 Trust me, this will take forever).
 Secretly say a target word or sentence to the first person from each line.
-They have to run over to the line and whisper to the next person, who whispers to the person after them, etc. The fastest team to “race” down the line with whispers and then say the target wins!
+They have to run over to the line and whisper to the next person, who whispers to the person after them, and so on.
+The fastest team to “race” down the line with whispers and then say the target wins!

-10. Emergency Line-Up Game
+10. Emergency line-up game

 Break out the flashcards.
 Hold one up.
 The learners raise their hands to answer.
 Whoever answers correctly can move to the front of the line.
 To make this more rigorous, demand complete sentences for the answers.